School Library

 Sixth Form

-The Library runs a number of enrichment lessons and book groups tailored to the needs of the Sixth Form including Psychology, Science, Economics and Medics.
-Pupils are encouraged to use the Library during their private study periods for individual or group work.
+Enrichment lessons tailored to the needs of the Sixth Form take place in the library.
+Pupils are encouraged to use the library during their private study periods for individual or group work.

 Reading for Pleasure

 The Library is passionate in promoting reading for pleasure.
 The extensive fiction collection is supplemented by the opportunity to participate in several reading schemes and events such as DEAR (Drop Everything and Read).
-Pupils are encouraged to work through a Bronze, Silver and Gold reading award scheme, and to shadow the Trinity Schools Book Award and the Carnegie Medal.
+The Library Book Group meets once a week, and there is an annual trip to the Trinity Schools Book Award ceremony.

-Pupils of all ages have the opportunity to join the Library Club and to help in the Library.
-Helpers gain a sound knowledge of the Dewey Classification system and are soon able to shelve and display fiction and non-fiction titles.
-The Trinity Schools Award Reading Group meets every Monday lunchtime, and Cinema Club takes place twice a term.
+Fourth Year Pupils have an opportunity to volunteer in the Library.
+Helpers gain a sound knowledge of the Dewey Classification system and help shelve and display fiction and non-fiction titles.
+They also help with events such as author visits and lunchtime talks.

 Library Events

-The Library organises at least three author events each year, giving different year groups the opportunity to meet some of the top authors of books for young people.
-In the recent past we have enjoyed visits from award-winning authors such as Bali Rai, Matt Dickinson, Chris Bradford and Valerie Bloom.
-Other events designed to promote enjoyment of the library and reading for pleasure include an annual Fright Night for Third Year pupils and a week of events to mark World Book Day including competitions, creative writing workshops and House Spelling Bees.
+The Library organises author events each year, giving different year groups the opportunity to meet some of the top authors of books for young people.
+In the recent past we have enjoyed visits from award-winning authors such as Bali Rai, Sarah Govett, Chris Bradford and Frances Hardinge.
+Other events designed to promote enjoyment of the library include World Book Day events, the weekly meeting of the senior Literary Society and Origami Club.

 Library Biographies